anharrington/handsonpython/rstP/websummary.rst

       This case occurs if you have a number of checkboxes, all with the same name, but different values.
 The list may be empty.

 #.
 Local Python Servers.

    #.
-Python has modules for creating local testing servers that can
+Python has a module for creating a local testing server that can
       handle static web pages and Python CGI scripts.[:ref:`CGI-Example`]